ckacldk/data-engineering-zoomcamp/week_3_data_warehouse/homework3.md

 ---

-## Q5: Optimized Table Strategy - Partitioning and Clustering

-**Question:** What is the best strategy to make an optimized table in BigQuery if your query will always filter based on tpep_dropoff_datetime and order the results by VendorID?
+## Q5: What is the best strategy to make an optimized table in BigQuery if your query will always filter based on tpep_dropoff_datetime and order the results by VendorID?

 **Options:**
 - **Partition by tpep_dropoff_datetime and Cluster on VendorID** ✅